FloodRunner/FloodRunner/README.md

 ### 2. Deploying RabbitMq

-RabbitMq is used as the messaging service for scheduling test executions and also for communicating from the Sandboxed Flood Element Kubernetes jobs and the FloodRunner NestJs API.
+RabbitMq is used as the messaging service for scheduling test executions and also for communicating from the Sandboxed Kubernetes Browser jobs and the FloodRunner NestJs API.

 Ensure Helm is installed on your machine, [install instructions](https://helm.sh/docs/intro/install/).
 Then complete the following steps: